 An income tax convention is a treaty concluded between two countries, where one is the withholding tax country (in this case, Japan) and the other is your country of ordinary residence, to prevent the double taxation of income.
 Please see a map for Japan’s Tax Treaty Network .
 Click here

 However, if the tax rate in your own country is higher than in Japan, you might prefer not to apply for the tax convention.
-Residents of the United Kingdom, the United States, France, Australia, Netherlands and Switzerland need a certificate of residence issued in their own country to apply for the tax convention.
+In some country, a certificate of residence issued in their own country is required to apply for the tax convention.
 It usually takes about two to three months for this document to be issued, so we urge you to request it well before you leave for Japan.

 Living in Japan

 You have to open a Japanese bank account as soon as you arrive in Japan in order to receive your salary on time.
-WRHI recommends that our researchers open a bank account at one of the three banks below.
-Mizuho Bank and Japan Post Bank have a branch and ATMs really close to our campus and they are convenient in most big cities.
+WRHI recommends that our researchers open a bank account at Japan Post Bank and they are convenient in most big cities.

 Each Japanese bank provides its own overseas remittance service for their customers while customers pay quite a lot in transfer fees.
 At the Mizuho Bank and Japan Post Bank, it is necessary for you to go to their branch, fill out certain forms in Japanese, and interact with bank staff in Japanese.